-We believe that annual incentive bonuses can motivate and encourage our executives to fulfill or exceed our objectives and provide us with the opportunity to recognize superior individual performance.
+We believe that our annual incentive bonus program can motivate and encourage our executives to fulfill or exceed our objectives and provide us with the opportunity to recognize superior individual performance.

-Long-Term Incentive Awards The Compensation Committee believes that granting equity-based incentives can provide officers and employees with a strong economic interest in maximizing stock price appreciation over the long term.
+Long-Term Incentive Awards

+The Compensation Committee believes that granting equity-based incentives can provide officers and employees with a strong economic interest in maximizing stock price appreciation over the long term.
 The Committee also believes that the practice of granting equity-based incentives can be useful in retaining and recruiting the key talent necessary to ensure the Company's continued success.
 This element of compensation is governed by the 2010 Plan which provides for grants of incentive stock options ("ISOs"); nonqualified stock options; stock appreciation rights ("SARs"); restricted stock units ("RSUs"); and shares of restricted and unrestricted stock to our executives, directors and employees.
 The 2010 Plan is administered by our Compensation Committee, which reviews management's recommendations concerning persons to be granted awards, and determines the number of and type of equity-based awards to be granted to each such person, and the terms and conditions of any grant as permitted under the 2010 Plan.

 In determining the size of a share-based award to a named executive officer, the Compensation Committee considers not only competitive market factors, changes in responsibility and the executive officer's performance, but also the number, term and vesting of stock-based awards previously granted to the officer.
 The Compensation Committee may also consider the total compensation package or changes made thereto, when determining whether to make a stock-based award.
-Additionally, in 2014, the Compensation Committee considered factors associated with SIGA's chapter 11 case.
+Additionally, in 2014 and 2015, the Compensation Committee considered factors associated with SIGA's chapter 11 case and factors associated with the Company's litigation with PharmAthene.
 The number of shares granted to each named executive officer is determined by the Compensation Committee based on its consideration of the named executive officer's individual responsibilities and ability to significantly enhance key company initiatives.
 In connection with its review of compensation matters for the Company's executive officers, the Compensation Committee also reviews information regarding the overall compensation, including stock-based awards, of similarly situated executives at peer companies.
 The Compensation Committee makes recommendations to the Board of Directors with respect to such awards based on the foregoing facts.

-As a consequence of the pendency of the Company's chapter 11 case and the inability to determine how the Company's common stock would be impacted thereby, the granting of equity-based incentive compensation for 2014 was not recommended by the Compensation Committee.
+As a consequence of the Company's chapter 11 case and the inability to determine how the Company's common stock will be impacted by the implementation of the POR, the granting of equity-based incentive compensation for 2015 was not recommended by the Compensation Committee.